Equipment for Hire

-This digger is petrol-powered and suitable for landscaping and fencing jobs.
+This excavator is petrol-powered and suitable for landscaping and fencing jobs.
 Powerful digging action is achieved with the motorised auger blade, requiring a degree of upper-body strength to control and direct.
 Best in soils and relatively free from obstructions such as roots or rocks, the 1-man-operated post hole digger is a good option for relatively small and medium jobs.

 2-man-operated post hole digger

 Twin operated post hole diggers make the work much easier than doing it by hand.
 The extra person and petrol driven power provide leverage and control for digging holes of even depth and circumference.
 If you are working with a mate and planning on digging a lot of holes, a 2-man-operated post hole digger could be the right option for you.

 Mini loader with post hole digger (auger) attachment

 For larger projects with sufficient vehicle access, a hydraulically driven, mechanically powered post hole digger is usually the best way to sink posts.
 Driving and manoeuvring a mini loader is easy, while the auger attachment is tailor-made to fit in place for powerful drilling action.

 Diesel and petrol powered mini loaders available at Coates Hire are made for the job, with the auger attachment capable of drilling holes 600mm deep, and even deeper when using an auger extension.
 Mini loader augers are popular with builders, landscapers, tradies and other professionals, and will perform admirably around the acreage.